One-to-One Specialist Appointment

 In addition to the report, images of your scan will be sent for you to share with a healthcare specialist of your choice.

-• Foetal biometry, which measures your baby’s size.
-Using this data, your consultant will provide the estimated foetal weight (EFW) and plot it on a growth chart, so you can see how your baby is tracking.
+Foetal biometry measures your baby’s size.
+Our consultants provide the estimated foetal weight (EFW) and plot it on a growth chart, so you can see how your baby is growing.

-• Assessment of the cervix.
-In most cases, this will take place during a transabdominal ultrasound, which means the ultrasound wand, called a transducer, will be placed on your tummy.
-If your consultant suspects an anomaly, they will request your permission to perform a transvaginal ultrasound.
-During a transvaginal ultrasound, a small, tampon-like probe will be inserted into your vagina.
+Assessment of the cervix.
+In most cases, this takes place during a transabdominal ultrasound.
+The transducer, which is called an ultrasound wand, is placed on your tummy.
+If your specialist sonographer suspects an anomaly, they request your permission to perform a transvaginal ultrasound.
+During a transvaginal ultrasound, a small, tampon-like probe is inserted into your vagina.
 The process is quick and shouldn’t hurt.

-• Determination of your baby’s sex, if requested.
+Determine the gender of your baby, if requested.

-• A basic anatomy check, which does not replace your anomaly scan.
+A basic anatomy scan, which does not replace your anomaly scan.
 The NHS offers the anomaly scan at the 18 to 24-week mark.
 We also provide safe and private anomaly scans for pregnant people who are ineligible for NHS cover or do not wish to use NHS-provided antenatal care.

 Building your family is one of the most exciting and rewarding experiences.
 However, it doesn’t come without ups and downs.

 As an expectant parent, the health and development of your baby are your top priority.
-A foetal wellbeing scan gives you the reassurance that everything is progressing as it should be.
+Our foetal wellbeing scan gives you the reassurance that everything is progressing as it should be.

-If an anomaly is suspected, a pregnancy scan can arm you with the information and support you need to ensure the best possible outcome before, during, and after delivery.
+If an anomaly is suspected, we offer a pregnancy scan to provide you with the necessary information and support to ensure the best possible outcome before, during, and after delivery.

-In addition to keeping you informed and up-to-date with your little one’s development, a foetal wellbeing ultrasound may be recommended if anomalies were detected previously.
+In addition to keeping you informed and up-to-date with your growing baby’s development, we may recommend a foetal wellbeing ultrasound if anomalies were detected previously.

 Regular ultrasounds do not cause harm to you or your baby and empower your healthcare team to take any required precautions.

-During your ultrasound, your consultant will calculate the size of your baby using head, tummy, and thigh bone measurements.
-With this information, they will estimate the weight of your baby (estimated foetal weight or EFW) and plot this on a growth chart.
+During your ultrasound, the specialised sonographer calculates the size of your baby using head, tummy, and thigh bone measurements to estimate the weight of your baby (estimated foetal weight or EFW) and plots this on a growth chart.

-If your baby is bigger or smaller than expected, your specialist will provide guidance on any next steps or further testing.
-They can also answer any questions you might have.
+If your baby is bigger or smaller than expected, your specialist provide guidance on any next steps or further testing.

-In addition, your specialist will assess your amniotic fluid and placenta’s location.
-Then, they will check your cervix and perform a basic foetal anatomy check.
+In addition, your specialist assesses your amniotic fluid and the placenta’s location.
+Then, we check your cervix and perform a basic foetal anatomy scan.
+Finally, we perform a baby gender scan.

-Also, while ultrasounds are pain-free and non-invasive, please let your specialist know if you experience discomfort at any time.
+Thus, though ultrasounds are pain-free and non-invasive, if you feel any discomfort, let your attending ultrasound technician know immediately.
 We are here to help.

 While it can be scary to find out your baby is not developing as expected, anomalies are not typically dangerous.

-Your specialist will explain their findings and recommend further testing, if necessary.
-The more information you have, the better you can care for your baby – whatever that may require.
+Your appointed ultrasound specialist sonographer can find out the issues and explain their findings, and recommend further testing, if necessary.
+The more information you have, the better you can care for your baby, whatever that may require.

-If you do not wish to know, please inform your specialist.
-They can certainly keep it a secret if you’d like a delivery day surprise.
+However, if you do not wish to know, inform your specialist beforehand.
+They will keep it a secret till your gender reveal party or delivery day surprise.

 Unlike other medical imaging technologies, ultrasounds don’t use radiation.
 Instead, they use harmless sound waves to capture images of your baby and the inside of your body.